farrynk/rulebook/docs/7_season-overview.md

 - **7.1.5**&emsp;All players who wish to play in CSC must enter via the draft process.
 All new players will be drafted.

+    - **7.1.5.1**&emsp;Former players who sign up to return after one season of inactivity will receive FA status (rather than DE) if the player either completed their most recent contract in good standing or ended their last season as a regular FA.
+Inactivity is defined as either not signing up or signing up as a PFA.

 - **7.1.6**&emsp;Free Agents that are not signed by a team by the draft deadline date are placed in the draft.

 - **7.1.7**&emsp;The draft consists of all new players who have registered for the season but have not participated in a prior season of CSC, any Free Agents who are placed in the draft, currently rostered players (as keeper picks), and any GMs who intend to play this season but were not on a team at the end of the preceding season.